labuburein/labuburein/README.md

 im not playing ponytown often (imo) so you´ll have to ask me to play

-i dont like just mzen ok im not that lame i also like polyniigo mfen mznen (mizunene) nenekasa and etc
+i dont like just mzen ok i also like polyniigo mfen mznen (mizunene) nenekasa and etc

 im most of the time with my friends ok

 i will think less of you if your interests are weird (imo)

 when im with someone ask me first (in whisper) before c+h thanks ok

+i dont like vcing but if we are then i trust you ok

 # my kins are uhhh mizuki, ena, mafuyu, airi sezaki, sua, ame ( nso ) asuka langley , rabbids, kaguya from cosmic princess, sendai hazuki ok thats it i think